Kovalenko5a/nn_for_agata/.ipynb_checkpoints/README-checkpoint.md

 2. Secondary approach.

-    Is about use information about all charge-carriers which borned during interactions to build pulse-shapes (ps) and use instead of deposed energy - the whole ps.
+    Using of information about all charge-carriers which borned during interactions to build pulse-shapes (ps) and use instead of deposed energy - the whole ps.
 Data processing in [nn_with_ps](nn_with_ps) directory (more details later).

 # Project details